Helena Teede

 Biography

-She has leadership roles across healthcare, academic, NGOs and policy.
-She is or has been a member on multiple international and 13 national NHMRC committees including three principle committees, a member of the Victorian Clinical Council, a Fellow of the Royal Australasian College of Physicians and the Australian Academy of Health and Medical Sciences and is Past President of National and International Professional Societies.
+Prof Teede has held leadership roles across healthcare, academic, NGOs and policy.
+She is or has been a member on multiple international and 13 national NHMRC committees including three principle committees, is a Fellow of the Royal Australasian College of Physicians, Australian and NZ College of Obstetrics and Gynaecology, and UK College of Obstetrics.
+She is a Fellow and Council member of the Australian Academy of Health and Medical Sciences, is Past President of National and International Professional Societies and is the incoming President of the International Society of Endocrinology.

 Community service